Dev-Zenitsu/Kazuha-Lander-Page/README.md

 # Legacy-of-the-Wandering-Samurai--Kaedehara-Kazuha-Guide

-Welcome to **Wandering Samurai's Creed: Kazuha's Complete Guide**, an all-encompassing resource for mastering Kaedehara Kazuha from Genshin Impact.
+Welcome to **Legacy of the Wandering Samurai: Kaedehara Kazuha's Complete Guide**, an all-encompassing resource for mastering Kaedehara Kazuha from Genshin Impact.
 This guide covers everything from his lore and story to his optimal builds and a gallery of in-game aesthetics.

 ## Table of Contents
 1. [Introduction](#introduction)